Fund projects and purchases that drive your business forward.

 This type of LOC does not require assets as collateral (meaning it’s sometimes a more attractive option to business owners).
 Still, the lack of collateral means a higher risk to lenders, so to get an unsecured LOC you’ll need stronger credit and a positive business track record.
 In addition, the interest rates are often slightly higher.
 Unsecured lines are usually smaller.

-How does the line of credit work?
+How does the small business line of credit online work?

 The credit line assigned acts as a rainy-day fund for your business needs.